marmelab/connect-four-reboot/Readme.md

 ## Run

-To run a game, you must provide a json file to load an initial state of the game board.
+To run a game, you need to provide a json file to load an initial state of the game board.

 ```bash
 npm run dev ./src/testConfig.json